-The evaluators were able to repeat the tests of the developer either using the library of programs, tools and prepared chip samples delivered to the evaluator or at the developers site.
+The evaluators were able to repeat the tests of the developer either using the library of programs, tools and prepared chip samples delivered to the evaluator or at the developer's site.
 They performed independent tests to supplement, augment and to verify the tests performed by the developer.
-The tests of the developer were repeated by sampling, by repetition of complete regression tests and by software routines developed by the evaluators and computed on samples with an evaluation operating system.
 For the developer tests repeated by the evaluators other test parameters were used and the test equipment was varied.
 Security features of the TOE realised by specific design and layout measures were checked by the evaluators during layout inspections both in design data and on the final product.